GaloisInc/saw-script/doc/manual/manual.md

 * A specification of the expected final value of the program state.

-These three portions of the specification are written in sequence within a `do` block of `LLVMSetup` (or `JVMSetup`) type.
-The command `llvm_execute_func` (or `jvm_execute_func`) separates the specification of the initial state from the specification of the final state, and specifies the arguments to the function in terms of the initial state.
-Most of the commands available for state description will work either before or after `llvm_execute_func`, though with slightly different meaning, as described below.
+These three portions of the specification are written in sequence within a `do` block of type `{LLVM,JVM,MIR}Setup`.
+The command `{llvm,jvm,mir}_execute_func` separates the specification of the initial state from the specification of the final state, and specifies the arguments to the function in terms of the initial state.
+Most of the commands available for state description will work either before or after `{llvm,jvm,mir}_execute_func`, though with slightly different meaning, as described below.

 ## Creating Fresh Variables

 In any case where you want to prove a property of a function for an entire class of inputs (perhaps all inputs) rather than concrete values, the initial values of at least some elements of the program state must contain fresh variables.
-These are created in a specification with the `llvm_fresh_var` and `jvm_fresh_var` commands rather than `fresh_symbolic`.
+These are created in a specification with the `{llvm,jvm,mir}_fresh_var` commands rather than `fresh_symbolic`.

 * `llvm_fresh_var : String -> LLVMType -> LLVMSetup Term`

 * `jvm_fresh_var : String -> JavaType -> JVMSetup Term`

+* `mir_fresh_var : String -> MIRType -> MIRSetup Term`

 The first parameter to both functions is a name, used only for presentation.
 It's possible (though not recommended) to create multiple variables with the same name, but SAW will distinguish between them internally.
-The second parameter is the LLVM (or Java) type of the variable.
+The second parameter is the LLVM, Java, or MIR type of the variable.
 The resulting `Term` can be used in various subsequent commands.